Earthquakes on May 3, 2026

 10.0 km-I-✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.9 earthquake 229 km ESE of Attu Station, Alaska at 22:17 UTC on May 3, 2026.
-On the Modified Mercalli scale, shaking reached 1.5 — considered weak.
-At a depth of 10.0 km, the event was shallow crustal.
-Geolocation places the event at 51.958°N, 176.237°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 3, 2026 at 22:17 UTC, a magnitude 3.9 earthquake struck 229 km ESE of Attu Station, Alaska.
+Maximum shaking intensity peaked at MMI 1.5 (weak).
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at 51.958°, 176.237°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03